-In this chapter, we explain how to access the Moxa switch's various configuration, monitoring, and management functions.
-These functions can be accessed by USB console, Telnet console, or web console.
+In this chapter, we explain how to access the Moxa switch's various configuration, monitoring, and administration functions.
+These functions can be accessed by serial, Telnet, or web console.
 The USB console can be used if you do not know the Moxa switch's IP address.
 To access the USB console, connect switch's USB port to your PC's COM port.
 The Telnet and web consoles can be opened over an Ethernet LAN or the Internet.